iburzynski/jambhala/README.md

 ### 0. **Requirements**

   * This project uses the Nix package manager, Nix flakes, and IOG's **[haskell.nix](https://input-output-hk.github.io/haskell.nix/)** infrastructure to build a fully-functioning and reproducible Plutus development environment.
-  * Nix is only compatible with Unix-like operating systems, so you must be using a Linux distribution, MacOS, or WSL2 (Windows Subsystem for Linux) to install this project locally.
+  * Nix is only compatible with Unix-like operating systems, so you must be using a Linux distribution, MacOS, or WSL2 (Windows Subsystem for Linux) to install Jambhala.
-  * This project assumes the use of `VS Code` as editor and `bash` as shell.
+  * This project assumes the use of `VS Codium` (a preconfigured installation is provided) or `VS Code` as editor and `bash` as shell (also provided in the Nix development environment).
 Other tools will require alternative workflows that are not covered here.
   * This project is storage-intensive.
 We suggest you have at least `50GB` of free disk space before proceeding further.
   * **NOTE for MacOS users:** MacOS may ship with versions of `bash` and `grep` that are incompatible with this workflow.
 You should install `bash`/`grep` using Homebrew first before proceeding.